pods for primates : a catalogue of surfboards in australia since 1900

 375 Hudson Street New York, New York 10014, USA, 2010.

-Hard cover, 336 pages, 30 black and white photographs and illustrations, Notes, Acknowledgments, Index.
+Hard cover, 336 pages, 30 black and white photographs and illustrations, Notes, Acknowledgements, Index.

 Chapter illustrations by David Rooney, Additional illustrations by David White: